rajat2502/YDKJS_Notes/Scope & Closures/Chapter_1_What's_the_Scope?.md

 }
 ```

-- The global scope was not modified here, but badIdea was turned into a scope at runtime rather than compile time, and its property oops becomes a variable in that scope.
+- The global scope was not modified here, but badIdea was turned into scope at runtime rather than compile-time, and its property oops becomes a variable in that scope.

 **NOTE:** At all costs, avoid `eval(..)` (at least, `eval(..)` creating declarations) and `with`.
 Again, neither of these cheats is available in strict-mode, so if you just use strict-mode (you should!) then the temptation goes away!

 ### Lexical Scope

-- JS's scope is determined at compile time, the term for this kind of scope is **lexical scope**.
+- JS's scope is determined at compile-time, the term for this kind of scope is **lexical scope**.
 - "Lexical" is associated with the "lexing" stage of compilation, as discussed earlier in this chapter.

-**NOTE:** It's important to note that compilation doesn't actually do anything in terms of reserving memory for scopes and variables.
+**NOTE:** It's important to note that compilation doesn't do anything in terms of reserving memory for scopes and variables.

 That's it for this chapter.
 I will be back with the notes of the next chapter.